abhishek47kashyap/udacity-robotics-software-engineer/README.md

-# Udacity's Robotics Software Engineer nanaodegree
+# Udacity's Robotics Software Engineer nanodegree
 #### Course website: [Robotics Software Engineer](www.udacity.com/course/robotics-software-engineer--nd209)

 There are a total of 5 projects, starting off easy with ROS essentials and building a world in Gazebo, and